 - Babies and children have four doses of the vaccine over six months.
 The first dose is generally given in the hospital after birth, and then at two, four and six months

-Being diagnosed with chronic hep B can be devastating and shocking; however, there is lots of information and support available.
+Being diagnosed with chronic hep B can be upsetting; however, there is lots of information and support available.

 The most important message is that chronic hep B is a very manageable chronic condition, like diabetes.
 With some positive lifestyle changes, people living with chronic hep B will live a long and healthy life.

-Having a regular six-monthly check-up is the most important thing you can do if you are living with chronic hep B. These check-ups will include a blood test and an ultrasound of your liver.
-The blood test will show what is going on inside your liver, what care, management and treatment may be needed.
-The ultrasound will allow liver cancer to be picked up early.
+Having a regular six-monthly check-up is the most important thing you can do if you are living with chronic hep B. These check-ups will look at what is going on inside your liver, and what care, management and treatment may be needed.

 Some simple lifestyle changes that will positively impact your health and liver include:

-- reducing or avoiding alcohol – alcohol can increase the chances of developing fibrosis which can then lead to cirrhosis and liver cancer
+- reducing or avoiding alcohol – alcohol can increase the chance of liver damage

 - eating a well-balanced diet